Trichoptera: Uenoidae of Gunnison County, Colorado

 Banks,N 1930 New neuropteroid insects from the United States.
 Psyche 37: 223-233.

 Nathan Banks describes the new genus Neothremma as part of the caddisfly family Sericostomatidae and designates Neothremma alicia as the type species.
-He includes an illustration of the male head and genitalia.
+This species has since been moved to the family Limnephilidae and then to the family Ueonidae (Wiggins et al, 1985) He includes an illustration of the male head and genitalia.

 Djernæs,M and Sperling,FAH 2012 Exploring a key synapomorphy: correlations between structure and function in the sternum V glands of Trichoptera and Lepidoptera (Insecta).
 Biological Journal of the Linnean Society, 106: 561-579.